jakeau/HeliosTutorials/CreateNebulaDistro.md

 ## 1st step: Clone the repository.

-To create a modded distribution.json (distro.json), you need to clone the Nebula repository.
+To begin, you need to clone the Nebula repository.
 ``git clone https://github.com/dscalzi/Nebula.git  ``
-(Note: if you don't have git then do **``apt install git``**) Theb
+(Note: if you don't have git then do **``apt install git``**)
-## 2st step: Install Dependencies.
+## 2st step: Install Dependencies and Build Nebula.
-To install dependencies, you need to execute ``npm i``  in the repository's directory.
+To install dependencies, you need to execute ``npm i``  in the repository's directory. and to build Nebula, simply type ``npm build`` in the same directory.

 ## 3st step:   .env Creation